Support Page Content

 Registration FAQ's for POLS/IR/POLS-JOUR majors and POLS minors

-- Submit a Course Add/Drop Petition form through OnBase for the class for which you want to register.
-In the “Reason for Add/Drop” comment box, identify which course counts for the POLS 1 prerequisite and explain that it is not being recognized.
+- Submit a Course Add/Drop Petition formthrough OnBase for the class which requires POLS 1 for which you want to register.
+In the “Reason for Add/Drop” comment box, explain that you have met the POLS 1 prerequisite but the system does not recognize it.

-- Department staff will verify the prerequisite and enroll students as long as seats are available.
-Students will not be added at this time if no seats are available in the class.
+- Department staff will verify the prerequisite and enroll students if seats are available.
+Students will not be added before instruction begins if no seats are available in the class.

 - OnBase forms are processed 1-2 times per day, Monday through Friday.

-- If you are unable to enroll into classes that show reserved seats, it means the remaining seats are being held for students in a specific enrollment group.
+- If you are unable to enroll into classes that show reserved seats, it means the remaining seats are being held for students in a specific enrollment group (e.g. Hornet Launch).
 We are not able to release those seats to students outside of that group.

 - Unfortunately, we are unable to add students at this time for these classes even if they show open.
 Please note that any OnBase requests submitted before instruction begins will not be processed if the class is full.